nakibrayane/website/content/personal-library/index.ar.md

 - The Hobbit: or There and Back Again By J. R. R. Tolkien
 - The Rust Programming Language By Steve Klabnik and Carol Nichols, with contributions from the Rust Community
 - Harry Potter and the Sorcerer’s Stone By J.K.
 Rowling
+- Lessons In Electric Circuits, Volume I – DC By Tony R. Kuphaldt
+- Auto Repair For Dummies By Deanna Sclar

 ## الكتب الفرنسية